JAZZ GUITAR LESSONS

 Learning to understand the concepts behind jazz licks is one of the most important aspects of building a jazz vocabulary.

-The goal of studying technique, chords, scales and arpeggios is to play and improvise over jazz standards.
-If you are new to jazz, start with some easy jazz standards such as Autumn Leaves, Summertime or Blue Bossa.
+The goal of studying technique, chords, scales, arpeggios, and voice leading is to play and improvise over jazz standards.
+If you are new to jazz, start with some easy jazz standards such as Autumn Leaves, Summertime, or Blue Bossa.

-Summertime is another one of those popular jazz standards that every jazz player needs to know.
+Summertime is another one of those popular jazz songs that every jazz player needs to know and a lot of fun to play and improvise over.

 All The Things You Are is another essential jazz standard and one that is often played by beginning jazz musicians, although it has a fairly complex harmony.